911: Devil Fish

 Because you dress like Robin Williams.

 Robin Williams (1951-2014) was an actor and comedian who got his start on the TV series Mork & Mindy and later appeared in a variety of movies both serious and comic.
-He was known for wearing wildly colored shirts.
+He was known for wearing wildly colored Hawaiian shirts.

+“Gorgeous ladies waiting for me in New York.”
 The Del Rubio sisters.

 I’m thinking of becoming Daryl Hannah.